zhaniyanurdanova/forfun/README.md

 #first try

-I am trying to create a new one!
+I am trying to create a new one...